zlatozar/etudes/ComputerSimulation/InstructionSet.md

 |:-----------------:|:------:|:-----------:|:-----------------:|:----------:|
 |  Compare Character                 |  CH      |  6C           |     ```CC, R1 [A,R2]```              | GLE           |

-Bits 24 through 31 of register R1 are compared as an 8-bit positive integer with the character at the effective address, and the result is used to set the G, L, or E bit of the CCR as appropriate.
+Bits 24 through 31 of register `R1` are compared as an 8-bit positive integer with the character at the effective address, and the result is used to set the `G`, `L`, or `E` bit of the `CCR` as appropriate.

 ### 44. CCS